dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 Include other RPC implementations as desired.

-#### Validation Code
+#### Antara Module Validation Code

-The main purpose of validation code is to prevent inappropriate spending transactions in an Antara module, and to ensure that the structure of the chain of transactions and their data is accurate.
+The main purpose of Antara Module validation code is to prevent inappropriate spending transactions in an Antara module to be added to the chain, and to ensure that the structure of the chain of Module's transactions and their data is accurate.
 Most importantly, validation vode should protect against malicious spending transactions.

 <!--

 Sidd: I rephrased above paragraph.
 Please check accruacy.

--->
+--><!-- dimxy I corrected this a bit -->

-Validation code is triggered anytime a node attempts a spending-transaction that should be added to the module's chain of CC transactions.
+Antara Module Validation code is triggered anytime a node attempts to add a CC spending-transaction the chain. <!-- dimxy I think it is not very good  to use 'added to the module's chain' expression.
+Actually cc transactions are added to the common chain of blocks.
+If to understand here a logical chain of cc tx (which actually does exist), it probably sounds ambiguous and might confuse some readers -->

 A module's validation code is activated only when a transaction has at least one CC input that bears the module's `EVAL` code inside the <b>scriptSig</b> of the (transaction output?).